jongpie/NebulaLogger/docs/apex/Logger-Engine/Logger.md

 #### `saveLog(String saveMethodName)` → `void`

-Saves any entries in Logger&apos;s buffer, using the specified save method for only this call.
+**This is only intended to be used internally by Nebula Logger, and is subject to change.** Saves any entries in Logger&apos;s buffer, using the specified save method for only this call.
 All subsequent calls to saveLog() will use the transaction save method.

 ##### Parameters